prolific-sunder/CS-2450-UVSim/README.md

 -System Messages – A scrolling log showing program status, errors, and input prompts.<br>
 -System Variables – Displays the current Accumulator and Program Counter.<br>
 -Program Instructions – Shows the currently executing instruction.<br>
--Memory Table - Displays all 100 memory locations (00–99) and their current values.
+-Memory Table - Displays all 249 memory locations (00–249) and their current values.
 Updates in real time.
 Allows editing based on click instructions.
+The top will hold the different file tabs you can navigate to.

 ### Editing Memory